chloeekk/chloeekk.github.io/content/posts/seo-audit-my-site/index.md

 The main problems are TBT and CLS.
 But I don’t know much about technical SEO, so I can only postpone it.

 ## Internal Link Optimization
-The score for this part is 86.
+The score for this part is 86—though purely technical audits miss strategic opportunities covered in [content engineering](https://chloevolution.com/posts/content-engineering/).

 ![](internal-link-issues-1.png)
 The main problem is still the pages that have been deleted before, which causes the links that still lead to these pages to be broken.
 In addition, external links cited in some articles also need to be checked regularly to see if they are still accessible.